 This course is designed to allow students to develop their skills in surfing.
 Students will be provided with equipment for this course.
 The course consists of a practical surfing component at a beach location paired with fitness for surfing through a variety of activities.
+Some of these activities will be school based.
 Note: The Carine SHS Water Safety Policy will be adhered to at all times during this course.

-Physical Recreation: Semester 1 and/or 2
+Physical Recreation: Semester 1 and/or Semester 2

-This course will provide students with the opportunity to participate in a variety of physical recreation activities which may include table tennis, golf, ten-pin bowling, snooker, indoor cricket and archery.
+This course will provide students with the opportunity to participate in a variety of physical recreation activities which may include table tennis, golf, ten-pin bowling, frisbee golf, pickle ball and archery.
 The combination of sports offered will vary due to availability, resources, weather, etc.